 In 2004, Professor Arun Misra introduced me to the concept of space elevators, and spent the next two years supervising my Master Thesis, which entailed the first ever in-depth study of the various aspects of its mechanics.
 Today, some of my friends introduce me as "the Space Elevator guy".

 What is the Space Elevator?
-In short, it is a revolutionary Earth to Space transportation system that will likely be implimented by man in the mid-twenty-first century.
-A thin tether spanning 100,000 km connects a floating platform near the equator to a satellite known as the counterweight.
-This system remains in a stable equilibrium because the net radial forces, gravitational towards Earth's center and centripetal away from it, are balanced.
+In short, it is a revolutionary Earth to Space transportation system that will likely be implemented by man in the mid-twenty-first century.
+A thin tether spanning 100,000 km connects a floating platform near the equator to a satellite that acts as a counterweight.
+This system remains in a stable equilibrium because the net radial forces, gravitational towards Earth's centre and centrifugal away from it, are balanced.
 Climbers may then scale the tether transporting payloads to space.
 The result, in essence, is a vertical railroad powered via solar and laser technology.

 To get a real sense for how a space elevator could work, try out the Space Elevator Operator.

 Why build a Space Elevator?
 Five reasons quickly come to mind: